Farmers Feeding Utah Makes Third Delivery of Food to Needy Families & Refugee Groups in West Salt Lake Valley

-As the impacts of the current health pandemic continue to be felt throughout the state, Farmers Feeding Utah is launching its third miracle project to provide relief to farmers and families: Miracle Project West Salt Lake, which will take place July 27.
+As the impacts of the current health pandemic continue to be felt throughout the state, Farmers Feeding Utah launched its third miracle project to provide relief to farmers and families: Miracle Project West Salt Lake, the last week of July.

 “Covid-19 has really heightened the issue of food insecurity in communities across Utah.
 The work that is being done by Farmers Feeding Utah is critical in making sure that families and individuals have the food they need,” said Gina Cornia, Executive Director of Utahns Against Hunger.
 “It is especially important that when you look at the data, the need has always been there for neighborhoods on the west side of Salt Lake, and that need is only growing as this crisis continues.”